-2020 Indigenous Education Research Conference
+2022 Indigenous Education Research Conference

 About the Conference

-The College of Education at the University of New Mexico leads the nation in the number of Native faculty that represent a diversity of Indigenous Peoples.
+The College of Education and Human Sciences at the University of New Mexico leads the nation in the number of Native faculty that represent a diversity of Indigenous Peoples.
 Individually each faculty member is engaged in research that serves Indigenous Peoples and Nations.
 Collectively, Native faculty engage in critical dialogue on issues of scholarship/research, teaching, and service.
 We acknowledge and operationalize the importance of engaging in research that recognizes the integrity of cultural sovereignty as it is exercised by Indigenous Nations.
-As educators, scholars, and Indigenous Peoples, we are cognizant of the critical role that education, Western and Indigenous-centered, has on pedagogy, policy, research, and practice.
+As educators, scholars, and Indigenous Peoples, we are cognizant of the critical role that Western and Indigenous-centered education has on pedagogy, policy, research, and practice.
 It is in this spirit that the idea for this research conference emerged.

 Who Attends the Conference?